-This guidance focuses on an overarching approach to overweight and obesity in adults and overweight and obesity in children in local communities.
+This pathway focuses on an overarching approach to overweight and obese adults and overweight and obese children in local communities.
 It focuses on the importance of integrating action on obesity in other local agendas (such as initiatives to prevent type 2 diabetes, cardiovascular disease and cancers, or initiatives to improve the environment and promote sustainability).

 The NICE guidance that was used to create the pathway.

 BMI and waist circumference - black, Asian and minority ethnic groups.
 NICE public health guidance 46 (2013)

 Obesity: working with local communities.
 NICE public health guidance 42 (2012)

 Weight management before, during and after pregnancy.
 NICE public health guidance 27 (2010)